gomorpheus/terraform-provider-morpheus/docs/resources/ansible_tower_integration.md

 ### Required

 - `name` (String) The name of the Ansible Tower integration
-- `password` (String, Sensitive) The password of the account used to connect to Ansible Tower
 - `url` (String) The url of the Ansible Tower instance
-- `username` (String) The username of the account used to connect to Ansible Tower

 ### Optional

+- `credential_id` (Number) The ID of the credential store entry used for authentication
 - `enabled` (Boolean) Whether the Ansible Tower integration is enabled
+- `password` (String, Sensitive) The password of the account used to connect to Ansible Tower
+- `username` (String) The username of the account used to connect to Ansible Tower

 ### Read-Only